 About the IDK

-The IDK Philology: Practices of pre-modern Cultures, Global Perspectives and Future Concepts programme, located at Ludwig-Maximilians-Universität München (LMU Munich), pursues the goal of comparing European concepts and practices of philological work with traditions in Egypt, the Near East, the Far East and the Indian subcontinent as well as in the Jewish and Arabic world.
-We seek to compare their similarities and differences and to work out continuities and discontinuities.
+The International Doctorate Programme (IDK) Philology: Practices of Pre-Modern Cultures, Global Perspectives and Future Concepts is located at the LMU Munich.
+The programme compares European concepts and practices of philological work with traditions in Africa, the Middle East, and eastern and southern Asia, with a special focus on the Indian subcontinent and the Jewish and Arabic world in pre-modernity.
+We seek to compare their similarities and differences and to work out continuities and discontinuities across these contexts.
 Doctoral students gain access to a research environment that stimulates inventive approaches and encourages excellent results.
-Alongside working on their dissertation as an independent research project, doctoral students complete an accompanying curriculum (including compulsory and optional components) and acquire both philological competencies as well as IT and DH competencies.
-Their work will also contribute to the development of an e-learning tool, World Philology (learning software).

-The IDK comprises the following disciplines: Ancient Near Eastern Studies, Catholic Theology, Classics (Greek and Latin Studies), Computational Linguistics, Egyptology (JMU Würzburg), English Studies, German Literature (1400-1700), German Medieval Studies, Indology, Jewish Studies, Legal History, Musicology, Protestant Theology, Romance Studies and Sinology (FAU Erlangen-Nürnberg).
+The IDK comprises the following disciplines: Ancient Near Eastern Studies, Catholic Theology, Classics (Greek and Latin Studies), Computational Linguistics, Egyptology (JMU Würzburg), English Studies, German Literature (1400-1700), German Medieval Studies, History of Science & Scholarship, Indology, Jewish Studies, Legal History, Musicology, Protestant Theology, Romance Studies and Sinology.

 Course of study